Table of Contents

 ThermoPro indoor and outdoor thermometers and hygrometers have four screws holding their battery covers in place, and each sensor you own has four screws, too.

-Now, remove the batteries that are in the unit, and put in your new batteries.
+Next, remove the batteries that are in the unit, and put in your new batteries.
 Make sure you match the positive ends of your batteries with the positive ends of the battery compartment.

-Put the battery cover onto the display unit, and screw each of the four screws back into their slots.
+Following that, put the battery cover onto the display unit, and screw each of the four screws back into their slots.
 Before tightening the cover, make sure the rubber seal is properly seated in its groove.

-Now, you’ll have to do the same thing for all of the sensors that you own.
+Finally, you’ll have to do the same thing for all of the sensors that you own.
 It’s the same process that you used for the display unit.
 You will need two AAA batteries for the display, and you’ll need two AAA batteries for each sensor.

 Manipulating your ThermoPro’s settings is easy.
 Every function is mapped to a simple button scheme, and some models have a touchscreen to help you use their most vital functions without ever having to mess with the back of them.